Ross-Byrne/Go-Project/README.md

     // parses a json post object that was posted to couchDB var post = JSON.parse(req.body);

-    // if the post object as parsed correctly if(post != null){
+    // if the post object is parsed correctly if(post != null){

         // add the post object into the array of posts